Dorothy Richardson: Biography

-Richardson was born in Abingdon in 1873, the third of four daughters.
+Richardson was born in Abingdon, Oxfordshire in 1873, the third of four daughters.
 After the fourth daughter was born her father (Charles) began referring to Dorothy as his son.
 Richardson "also attributed this habit to her own boylike willfulness".
 She lived at 'Whitefield' a large mansion type house on Albert Park (built by her father in 1871 and now owned by Abingdon School.
 Her family moved to Worthing, West Sussex in 1880 and then Putney, London in 1883.
 In London she "attended a progressive school influenced by the ideas of John Ruskin", and where "the pupils were encouraged to think for themselves".
 Here she "studied French, German, literature, logic and psychology".
 At seventeen, because of her father's financial difficulties she went to work as a governess and teacher, first in 1891 for six months at a finishing school in Hanover, Germany.
 In 1895 Richardson gave up work as a governess to take care of her severely depressed mother, but her mother committed suicide the same year.
 Richardson's father had become bankrupt at the end of 1893.

 Richardson subsequently moved in 1896 to an attic room, 7 Endsleigh Street, Bloomsbury, London, where she worked as a receptionist/secretary/assistant in a Harley Street dental surgery.
 While in Bloomsbury in the late 1890s and early 1900s, Richardson associated with writers and radicals, including the Bloomsbury Group.
 In 1904 she took a holiday in the Bernese Oberland, financed by one of the dentists, which was the source for her novel Oberland.
 H. G. Wells (1866–1946) was a friend and they had a brief affair which led to a pregnancy and then miscarriage, in 1907.
 Wells was married to a former schoolmate of Richardson's.
 On leave from work she stayed in Pevensey, Sussex and went to Switzerland for the winter.
 Then she resigned from her Harley Street job and left London "to spend the next few years in Sussex ... on a farm run by a Quaker family".
 Richardson's interest in the Quakers led to her writing The Quakers Past and Present and editing an anthology Gleanings from the Works of George Fox, which were both published in 1914.
 She spent much of 1912 in Cornwall, and then in 1913 rented a room in St John's Wood, London, though she also lived in Cornwall.